Respect for Human Rights

 The U.K. Modern Slavery Act applies to companies that operate within the U.K., with annual turnover of £36 million or more worldwide.
 In order to confirm that there are no abuses of human rights, such as slavery or human trafficking, within the company or its supply chain, companies are required to implement measures step-by-step, and to issue a statement by the following fiscal year.

-In addition to this, in the supply chain CSR surveys, Marubeni is investigating the status of supplier efforts related to risks to human rights, such as forced labor and child labor.
+In addition to this, in the supply chain sustainability surveys, Marubeni is investigating the status of supplier efforts related to risks to human rights, such as forced labor and child labor.
 While promoting the discovery of risks to human rights, we are also working on measures to prevent the spread and expansion of such risks.
-In the supply chain CSR surveys conducted since February 2011, we survey the status of human rights risks at our suppliers through questionnaires and on-site assessment.
+In the supply chain sustainability surveys conducted since February 2011, we survey the status of human rights risks at our suppliers through questionnaires and on-site assessment.
 No cases of violation of human rights or labor standards have been found in these surveys.